 About the Author

-Scott Michie is the branch relationship manager at Heritage Bank in Tumwater, Washington.
+Scott Michie is a vice president, commercial banking officer at Heritage Bank.
+He was previously the branch relationship manager in Tumwater, Washington.
 Scott started at Heritage in 2006 as a float teller in downtown Olympia.
 He worked his way up from a teller to assistant manager to his current position.